Podcast

 You’re talking to a really diverse group of people.
 They all have different opinions and thoughts on the process and they all vary on what scares, excites, worries and what makes them happy.

-Brand Research Steps
+Brand Research Methods and Steps

 Chris: The quantitative part allows you to think about what’s going to make the most impact with the most people.
 In this particular project, there were four distinct steps.
 The first step was the qualitative part; identifying the key issues and themes through qualitative research.
 What did that look like in this process?

-Jonathan: There is an internal assessment by talking with staff.
-We like to do a complete cross section of any organization.
-If there are multiple locations, offices, departments, tiers, regions or international presence, you want to get a healthy cross section of the organization.
-This is going to engage the organization and it's going to culturally align it.
-They're going to buy into the stakeholder process, but you're also going to get a healthy set of perspectives from the organization, top to bottom.
+This is going to engage the organization and it’s going to culturally align it.
+They’re going to buy into the stakeholder process, but you’re also going to get a healthy set of perspectives from the organization, top to bottom.

 I think too many people make the mistake of trying to do this just within the C-suite.
 The truth is you have to be careful with this.
 Internal engagement is huge.

-Customer engagement is also a big piece of this, but people forget to look at it beyond existing customers.
+Jonathan: Customer engagement is also a big piece of this, but people forget to look at it beyond existing customers.
 What about past customers?
 What about lost customers?
-What's a good customer?
-What's a bad customer?
+What’s a good customer?
+What’s a bad customer?
 What is their perspective going to be like?

 It is important to include the different types of prospects that are in the marketplace.
 You want that good external perspective as well.

-Then, there's often a competitive analysis factor.
-Understanding what the marketplace is doing and saying, how other people might be organizing their products, services, their value-added benefits, their claims, their warranties, their service promises...
-This also influences the survey design that you're going to put together for the quantitative piece.
+Jonathan: Then, there’s often a competitive analysis factor.
+Understanding what the marketplace is doing and saying, how other people might be organizing their products, services, their value-added benefits, their claims, their warranties, their service promises… This also influences the survey design that you’re going to put together for the quantitative piece.

 I like to think of this as a three-legged stool because if you take one leg off, you’re going to fall down.